The Challenge of Whole Home Backup Power

 Is Generac PWRcell Load Management Right For Your Project?

 PWRcell load management works to bring a powerful all-in-one solution to projects running up against these issues.
-The PWRcell Automatic Transfer Switch (ATS) provides integrated load management for up to four thermostats controlling HVAC loads such as air conditioners and heat pumps.
+The PWRcell Automatic Transfer Switch (ATS) isolates the whole home from the grid when necessary, provides integrated load management for up to four thermostats controlling HVAC loads such as air conditioners and heat pumps.
 PWRcell also allows for up to eight individual Smart Management Modules (SMMs) to be added for a total of twelve circuits or loads that can be managed.
-SMMs are autonomous load management devices rated for 50A or 100A circuits that allocate power to managed loads in order of priority or shed certain loads completely during an outage.
+SMMs are autonomous load management devices rated for 50A or 100A circuits that allocate power to circuits in order of priority or shed certain circuits completely during an outage.
 SMMs conveniently install inline, near the panel or near the load, and require no control wire.
+They can also be installed at the edge of a home's circuitry to control a single load, or nearer the distribution panel to control a larger circuit if that's more convenient.
 When loads demand too much power of the standby system, SMMs receive a frequency signal and disconnect their loads so that the essential or unmanaged loads can continue to run unaffected.
 Then, in order of priority, SMMs reconnect their loads to standby power.
 This operation is automatic and requires no input from the homeowner or installer.
 SMM priority can be changed at any point.
 SMMs can even be set in a lockout mode; totally shedding loads and circuits that do not need to run in an outage.
-These PWRcell features allow installers to cover a home’s backup needs with a single battery.
+These PWRcell features allow installers to cover a home's backup needs with a single battery.